 - Long term hosting of the final deliverable as a publicly accessible website or data resource.

-The DHI uses a day-rate when calculating its costs which has been agreed with Research Councils UK.
+The DHI uses a day-rate when calculating its costs which has been agreed with UKRI.
 We normally collaborate using a ‘services rendered’ arrangement, and/or as a co-investigator when the project also involves significant technology research (e.g. developing new methodologies).

 Online publishing service